techsenger/patternfx/README.md

 ## Overview <a name="overview"></a>

-MVVM4FX reimagines the `Model`–`View`–`ViewModel` pattern for JavaFX as a component-based, extensible platform designed around clarity, modularity, and the KISS principle.
-Each `Component` exists as a self-contained unit composed of a `View`, `ViewModel`, `Mediator` optionally extended with `History`.
+MVVM4FX reimagines the Model–View–ViewModel pattern as a component-based framework designed around clarity, modularity, and the KISS principle for building complex, dynamic JavaFX applications.
+It addresses the most fundamental limitation of classical MVVM — dynamic component composition and lifecycle management — by introducing an explicit, imperative component layer responsible for the creation, ownership, and lifetime of components.
+Each `Component` exists as a self-contained architectural unit composed of a `ComponentView`, `ComponentViewModel`, and `ComponentMediator`, optionally augmented with `ComponentHistory`.

-The framework enforces a strict separation between presentation, logic, and identity.
-The `View` defines the visual structure and behavior; the `ViewModel` encapsulates logic and state; the `Component` is responsible for initialization and deinitialization, managing child components, and their composition, operating at the component level.
-The `ComponentMediator` is the interface through which the `ViewModel` interacts with the `Component`, and the `History` preserves continuity across sessions.
+The framework enforces a strict separation of responsibilities:
+- `Component` defines the identity and manages lifecycle, initialization/deinitialization, and composition of child components;
+- `ComponentView` defines the visual structure and behavior;
+- `ComponentViewModel` encapsulates logic and state;
+- `ComponentMediator` provides a controlled interaction channel between the `ComponentViewModel` and the `Component`;
+- `ComponentHistory` preserves continuity across sessions.

 At its core, MVVM4FX follows the KISS principle – every class, method, and abstraction exists only for a clear reason, avoiding unnecessary complexity or dependencies.
 This simplicity is deliberate: it keeps the architecture transparent,